Annessa Chumbley California Prunes

 And – a little bit of science for you – thanks to California’s growing conditions, prunes are sweet, plump, juicy, and retain their moisture well.
 California growers have invested more than 150 years in perfecting the growing and harvesting techniques!
 I love knowing the story behind the fruit I’m adding to my diet…I hope you do too.

 California Prunes are a great snack for kiddos or even during pregnancy.
 I often take prunes as a snack, just by throwing them in a zip-top baggie in my purse.
 I find that kids love the sweetness of prunes and I love that there’s no added sugar!
 They are also such an easy on-the-go snack option, they are great for busy mornings or during long car trips.
 I also find myself reaching for prunes as a snack more and more during this pregnancy.
 They keep me feeling full longer and I feel good eating them based on all the added nutritional benefits!
+Prunes are food for moms anytime.

 Another great way to eat them is by making my Homemade California Prune Granola Bars…there’s no added sugar in them (thanks for the prunes!), with exception for the bit that is in the dark chocolate chips you choose.
 You can also chop prunes up and add them to a salad, on top of oats or other cereals…or even throw them in the crockpot with a pork roast!

-California Prune Energy Bars
+sliced California Prune Energy Bars on a striped towel

 Homemade California Prune Energy Bars